 Are you a pediatric resident with financial need?

-The American Academy of Pediatrics offers financial need-based scholarships designed to help allay financial difficulties for residents in good academic standing.
-Each application will be reviewed carefully, and a moderate number of scholarships varying from $1,000 to $5,000 will be granted to the most deserving interns and residents.
-This past year, the Academy received 154 applications from residents, 67 of who were awarded scholarships.
+The American Academy of Pediatrics offers financial hardship scholarships designed to help allay financial difficulties for residents in good academic standing.
+Each application will be reviewed carefully, and a moderate number of scholarships varying from $1,000 to $5,000 will be granted to interns and residents in most need.
+This past year, the Academy received 128 applications from residents, 54 of who were awarded scholarships.